ms0g/hellfire/README.md

 Contributions are welcome!
 Feel free to fork this repository, make improvements, and submit pull requests.

 ## License
-Hellfire is licensed under the MIT License.
+Hellfire is licensed under the GPL-2.0 License.
+See the LICENSE file for details.

+## Credits
+Developed by M. Sami Gürpınar